 Therefore, you should know what provokes your dog and either prevent exposure to a provocative stimulus or remove your dog from the environment upon the presence of a provocative stimulus or situation.
-Similarly, remove your dog from an environment if it appears that a stimulus is potentially provoking a playmate or other proximal off-leash dogs.
+Similarly, remove your dog from an environment if it appears a stimulus is potentially provoking a playmate or proximal off-leash dogs.

 Although dominance has become a controversial topic, the issue can be relevant when selecting playmates.
 A confident, dominant dog can likely play with anybody, but may have issue with another highly dominant dog.
-An insecure dominant dog, what I call an “aspirant” – a dog that aspires to a dominant pinnacle position, but is unsure he/she belongs there- will play best with highly dominant dogs and subordinate dogs, but may have problems with dogs of similar status and highly subordinate dogs, whom he/she is likely to inappropriately bully.
+An insecure dominant dog, what I call an “aspirant” – a dog that aspires to a dominant pinnacle position, but is unsure he/she belongs there- will play best with highly dominant dogs and moderately subordinate dogs, but may have problems with dogs of similar status and highly subordinate dogs, whom he/she is likely to inappropriately bully.
 Most middle status dogs can play with anybody, but may have issue initially with dogs of similar status.
 Mildly subordinate dogs can usually play with anybody, but if insecure may bully highly subordinate dogs.
 Highly subordinate dogs often do not enjoy dog parks and will do better in controlled play groups amongst middle of the road and confident, dominant dogs that are stable, mature, and considerate.

 5. Valuation of Status